sarsamurmu/reboost/plugins.md

 All built-in plugins of Reboost.

 ## esbuild
-[esbuild](https://github.com/evanw/esbuild) is a powerful and fast transformer, which you can use to transform TypeScript, JSX, newer ECMAScript features.
+[esbuild](https://github.com/evanw/esbuild) is a powerful and fast transformer, which you can use to transform TypeScript, JSX or newer ECMAScript features.

 ### Usage
 First import plugins from Reboost.